tytydraco/yessleep/out/Revelation.md

 “Promise me you will never leave me” she had said to me days before stealing my soul.
 I wish I hadn't made that promise.

-One evening while I was facetime her and getting gaslit I heard a voice in my head.
+One evening while I was facetiming her and getting gaslit I heard a voice in my head.

 The voice was an angel who claimed to be my wife from heaven.
 She told me to get in my car and sit there with the car idling while I prayed.